Sky12072/terminal-assessment/readme.md

 # Travel Country Selector
-This app is an app that helps users to decide their travel destination based on seasons in certain months.
+A scenary of a mountain or country could look very different with each of its beauty.
+This app is an app that helps users to decide their travel destination based on particular seasons in certain months.
+The users will be able to select their favourite countries and save them in a wishlist for their further research or simply their final decision.
+Additionally, the app also suggest activity ideas for indoor or outdoor for travel inspiration.

 ## Github link